telehash/TMesh/TMesh.md

 ### Optimizations

-Since a community includes the automated sharing the time offsets of neighbors, any mote can then calculate keep-out channels/timing of other motes based on their shared community epochs and optimize the overall medium usage.
-In this way, the community epochs act as a higher QoS path between motes, but reduce the privacy of transmissions by informing the neighbors of the windows.
+Since a community includes the automated sharing the time offsets of neighbors, any mote can then calculate keep-out channels/timing of other motes based on their shared community windows and optimize the overall medium usage.
+In this way, each community will have its own QoS based on each local neighborhood.